constexpr Constructors and Literal Types

 Blocking by Non-Trivial Destructors

-If your class has a non-trivial destructor (for example, it manually manages resources), it cannot be a literal type before C++20.
-Even if your constructor is constexpr, a destructor that is not constexpr (or trivial) will prevent compile-time usage.
-A common workaround is to declare the destructor as = default, letting the compiler generate a trivial destructor—provided your class truly does not need custom destruction logic.
+If your class has a non-trivial destructor (e.g., it manually manages resources), it cannot be a literal type before C++20.
+Even if your constructor is constexpr, if the destructor is not constexpr (or trivial), it will block compile-time usage.
+A common workaround is to declare the destructor as = default, letting the compiler generate a trivial destructor—provided your class indeed doesn't need custom destruction logic.

 mutable Members